Skip to content

 What would the pilot measure?

-A pilot should measure quick-start attempts, guide completion, recall or mission use, revisit-later actions, student feedback, staff feedback, and whether quality labels make the source limits clear.
+Recommended reporting covers quick-start attempts, guide completion, recall or mission use, revisit-later actions, student feedback, staff feedback, and whether quality labels make the source limits clear.

 What makes this safer than a broad AI rollout?